 The Mayor’s Sustainability Commission was established in 2008 to advise the City on sustainable practices.
-Since that time, the commission has worked with various groups in the City to develop new environmentally green policies that have positively impacted city government and the residents of Little Rock.
+Since that time, the Commission has worked with various groups in the City to develop new environmentally green policies that have positively impacted city government and the residents of Little Rock.

-The commission founded and organized the Little Rock Sustainability Summit, which has featured prominent experts and elected officials who have spoken about their successes in environmental stewardship across the country.
-The commission has spearheaded a sustainability assessment that made eight key recommendations for the City to become more eco-friendly.
-In 2010, the commission helped promote the City’s Green Building Incentive Program that provided financial incentives for residential buildings that are built to ecologically friendly standards.
+The Commission founded and organized the Little Rock Sustainability Summit, which has featured prominent experts and elected officials who have spoken about their successes in environmental stewardship across the country.
+The Commission has spearheaded a sustainability assessment that made eight key recommendations for the City to become more eco-friendly.
+In 2010, the Commission helped promote the City’s Green Building Incentive Program that provided financial incentives for residential buildings that are built to ecologically friendly standards.

 For more information about this commission, contact Melinda Glasgow at (501) 371-4646.

-Ron Hughes Greg Jones
+Ron Hughes Randy Pierce

-Charles Vann Ann Woker
+Charles Vann Cedric Martin

-Christopher Hiryak Ron Hope
+Christopher Hiryak Chris Franke